 Conducting Fellow (2022-2023)

-David Gladstein is currently studying music education at the University of Connecticut as well as the Neag School of Education.
-He studies both jazz piano and voice and has performed with the University’s Chamber Singers, Concert Choir, Jazz Ensemble, Jazz Combo, and others.
-He holds several leadership positions as the president of UConn's NAfME chapter, and he is a co-founder and the president of UConn's Freestyle Rap Club.
-He is also heavily involved in the university’s ACDA chapter.
-In his career at UConn, he has taken piano lessons under the direction of Earl MacDonald, Angelina Gadeliya and Steven Bulmer, and has studied voice with Rod Nelman.
-In his earlier years, David grew up in Canton CT, which was where his first love of music blossomed through countless experiences.
-While he was there, he arranged a song for his high school choir, and he had the opportunity of conducting several of the choirs both in rehearsal and in concert.
-In addition to this, he was the director of the low voices a cappella ensemble, the Cantones.
-Nowadays, David frequently performs jazz piano at weddings, businesses, and other private functions outside of school.
-David is a driven learner, and aspires to be the director of a high school choir, and eventually the director of a collegiate choir program.
-He is extremely passionate and enthusiastic about conducting, and is thankful for his time with The Vernon Chorale.
+David Gladstein recently graduated from the University of Connecticut with a Bachelor of Arts degree in Music with a Jazz Emphasis, a Bachelor of Science degree in Music Education and is now pursuing his Masters of Arts in Curriculum and Instruction from UCONN’s Neag School of Education.
+While at UConn, he studied both jazz piano and voice and performed with the University’s Chamber Singers, Concert Choir, Jazz Ensemble, Jazz Combo, and others.
+He held several leadership positions including serving as president of UConn's NAfME chapter as well as UConn’s Freestyle Rab Club, an organization which he co-founded.
+He was also heavily involved in the university’s ACDA chapter.
+He studied piano under the direction of Earl MacDonald, Angelina Gadeliya and Steven Bulmer, and studied voice with Rod Nelman.
+David grew up in Canton, CT where his love of music blossomed through countless musical experiences.
+He arranged a song for his high school choir, and conducted several of the choirs both in rehearsal and in concert.
+In addition, he was the director of the school’s low voices a cappella ensemble, the Cantones.
+David frequently performs jazz piano at weddings, businesses, and other private events.
+He is a driven learner and aspires to be a high school choir director and eventually a director at the collegiate level.
+David is extremely passionate and enthusiastic about conducting, and is thankful for the opportunity to learn and work with The Vernon Chorale.